wjelston/wallaceelston.github.io/Over the Air Updates/Over The Air Update.md

 ## User Interface Software Builds
 - This is a specific release for User Interface Assemblies to conduct Hardware in Loop Testing.
+- This is our current typical release process to production which will include a bootloader for each micro in the subsystem.

 <p align="center">
   <img width="800" src="../images/user_interface_sw_builds.jpg">